MetaNetX/MNXtools/doc/convert_manual.md

 The mapping always provides the source `ID_src:` and the destination `ID_dst:` identifiers and a `status` list made of the codes explained below.
 Some of these codes come with additional attributes.

-The names of the different entities are supplied as comments in the yaml log to facilitate it by humans (as most of us are still part of them), some of these names are propagated from the source model, the others are taken from MNXref, depending on the context.
+The names of the different entities are supplied as comments in the yaml log to facilitate it for humans (as most of us are still part of them), some of these names are propagated from the source model, the others are taken from MNXref, depending on the context.

 _Suggested model improvements_ are given to help improve the formulation of genome-scale metabolic networks.
 However, it should be realized that these suggestions might be totally not adapted for other applications.
-The users are strongly advised not to follow them blindly, and report the problematic cases here or there.
+The users are strongly advised not to follow them blindly, and to report the problematic cases here or there.

 The following code are produced:

 **CHEM_XREF_OK**

-* This code is only produced when cross-refs are exploited
+* This code is only produced when cross-refs are exploited.
-* There is a single cross-ref or there are multiple cross-refs that correspond to a same MNXref identifier
+* There is a single cross-ref or there are multiple cross-refs that correspond to a single MNXref identifier.

 **CHEM_XREF_CONFLICT**

-* This code is only produced when cross-refs are exploited
+* This code is only produced when cross-refs are exploited.
-* There are multiple cross-refs that correspond to different unrelated MNXref identifiers
+* There are multiple cross-refs that correspond to different unrelated MNXref identifiers.
-* _Suggested model improvement_: select which cross ref is the best one, keep it and move the others elsewhere (in comments, for example) to avoid recreating this conflict later.
+* _Suggested model improvement_: select which cross-ref is the best one, keep it and move the others elsewhere (in comments, for example) to avoid recreating this conflict later.

 **CHEM_XREF_AMBIGUOUS**

-* This code is only produced when cross-refs are exploited
+* This code is only produced when cross-refs are exploited.
 * There are multiple cross-refs that correspond to different MNXref identifiers, but these are related by stereochemical parent/child relationships.
 * The parent MNXref identifier is selected automatically to preserve chemistry, at the expense of precision.
 * _Suggested model improvement_: select which cross-ref is the best one, possibly among those with the more detailed stereochemistry.
 It however cannot be excluded that the parent cross-ref corresponds to a different metabolite, which precise stereochemistry could be specified from a different xref.

 **CHEM_MAP_OK**

-* A unique mapping returns a single MNXref identifier
+* A unique mapping returns a single MNXref identifier.

 **CHEM_MAP_MULTIPLE**

 * The mapping returns more than one MNXref identifier and one of them is **arbitrarily** selected in the mapped model.
 * This situation may arise because not enough information is supplied in the source model or because of a deprecated MNXref identifier which was remapped onto more than one identifier in the latest MNXref releases.
 * _Suggested model improvement_: update the identifier in the source model to remove the ambiguity.